About RePLITO

 Prof. Dr. Nadja-Christina Schneider (co-speaker, HU Berlin)

-In collaboration with Off-University we create a dynamic and easily accessible Digital Knowledge Archive that gathers and conceptualizes global repertoires of living together.
-Our goal is to make available the results of our research and to supplement them in dialogue with our cooperation partners as well as non-university knowledge actors.
-We conceive it as a digital space in which we experiment with a variety of academic formats, including multimedia conversations and collaborative publishing.
+In collaboration with Off-University we created a dynamic and easily accessible Digital Knowledge Archive that gathers and conceptualizes global repertoires of living together.
+It gathered a readership of 62,000 with a monthly number of about 1,500 visitors.
+Our goal was to make the results of our research available and to supplement them in dialogue with our cooperation partners as well as non-university knowledge actors.
+We conceived it as a digital space in which we experiment with a variety of academic formats, including multimedia conversations and collaborative publishing.
+The digital knowledge archive ended with the funding period in December 2024.
+Off University continues to use the Digital Knowledge Archive for collaborative writing and community publication.